-- Note
+Note

-Please read the following important safety information first.
+Please read important safety information first.

 This information can help you safely use your desktop or notebook personal computer.
 Follow and retain all information included with your computer.
-The information in this document does not alter the terms of your purchase agreement or the Lenovo[TM] Statement of Limited Warranty.
-For more information, refer to the warranty and safety information that is provided with your computer.
+The information in this document does not alter the terms of your purchase agreement or the LenovoTM Statement of Limited Warranty.